baldurk/renderdoc/docs/window/event_browser.rst

 	Highlighted Results: The results of a find are highlighted with an icon.

 Pressing :kbd:`Ctrl-G` will open the jump to EID toolbar.
 This allows you to type in an EID and jump straight there, expanding nodes as necessary.
-If the EID typed doesn't exist in the list of drawcalls, the closest matching EID will be jumped to.
+If the EID typed doesn't exist in the list of actions, the closest matching EID will be jumped to.

 When you hit enter to jump to an EID, the toolbar closes and if you wish to jump again you must press :kbd:`Ctrl-G` again